Multiple Fatalities In California Shooting, Suspect Dead: Police - UrduPoint

 San Francisco, (APP - UrduPoint / Pakistan Point News - 26th May, 2021 ) :Multiple people were killed in a shooting Wednesday at a rail yard in California's Bay Area, police said, the latest instance of deadly gun violence in the United States.

-Police rushed to the light rail public transportation facility in San Jose -- a Silicon Valley tech hub of almost a million people -- after receiving reports of an "active shooter," the Santa Clara County Sheriff's Office said in a tweet.
+Police rushed to an "active shooter investigation" at a public transit maintenance yard in San Jose -- a Silicon Valley tech hub of almost million people -- after multiple 911 calls reported gunshots.

 It was not immediately clear if the shooter was a worker at the facility, but police said some of the victims were employees at the site.